Will Spousal Support be a Factor in Your Orange County Divorce?

 - Other factors set out in Family Code §4320

 At Minyard Morris, we use our decades of experience to quickly and efficiently gather the facts necessary to see the big picture of your case and the relevant facts.
-We use those facts to develop a strategic approach to defending your financial best interest.
+We use those facts to develop a strategic approach to protecting your financial best interest.

 Connect With Us

 Call 949-724-1111 to speak with a member of the Minyard Morris team.
 You can also reach us via email.
-This website also provides information regarding how to prepare for our initial meeting and how to manage and minimize attorney fees.
+Our website also provides information regarding how to prepare for our initial meeting and how to manage and minimize attorney fees.